-Budget figures have been provided for comparative purposes and have been derived from the Agency's Fiscal 2021/2022 Budget forecast approved by the Board of Directors on June 15, 2021.
-The budget is reflected in the statement of operations and accumulated deficit.
+Budget figures have been provided for comparative purposes and have been derived from the Agency's Fiscal 2022/2023 Budget forecast approved by the Board of Directors on May 19, 2022.
+The budget is reflected in the statements of operations and accumulated deficit and changes in net debt.